THE CATTLE

 Pigs are the cleanest animal on the farm believe it or not !

-The children can see, but not feed them as pigs have up to 28 teeth! which are very sharp .Viewing the pigs is optional.
+The children can see, but not feed them as pigs have up to 28 teeth! from a very young age ,which are very sharp .Viewing the pigs is optional.
 If visitors prefer not to meet the pigs in their sty this will be respected.

 THE POULTRY